open-policy-agent/gatekeeper-library/website/docs/validation/host-network-ports.md

           properties:
             exemptImages:
               description: >-
-                Any container that uses an image that matches an entry in this list will be excluded from enforcement.
+                Any pods that contains a container using a listed image will be excluded from enforcement.
 Prefix-matching can be signified with `*`.
 For example: `my-image-*`.

                 It is recommended that users use the fully-qualified Docker image name (e.g. start with a domain name)